Tatra 138: Design and technology

 The design was of central backbone tube construction with modular power train concept in 4×4, 4×2, 6×6, 6×4 and 6×2 configuration.
 Version 4×2, 6×4, and 6×2 were produced in very low quantity.
 The main advantages of central load carrying backbone tube are in its high torsion and bend strength protecting truck body against load stresses.
 The secondary advantage is that it houses all important parts of the drive train.
-In addition, it enables a concept of modular construction where designers and customers can specify 4, 6, wheel drive and various length and wheelbase combinations.
+In addition, it enables a concept of modular construction where designers and customers can specify 4- or 6-wheel drive and various length and wheelbase combinations.

 Engine

 The engine was located ahead of the front axle.
 It featured an air-cooled V8 75° with dry sump design and a new featured thermostat controlled cooling fan by engine oil temperature via hydraulic clutch drive to reduce noise and fuel consumption.
 The engine was also used in the OT-64 APC.